fallenAmber/-GrammarQuick/README.md

-In collaboration with ECE Incubation Lab.
+In collaboration with Md Khalid Syfullah and ECE Incubation Lab.